 What can a baseball cap, a feather, a cup or a candy bag be used for?
 And what significance might these items have in Judaism?
 We’re all familiar with rituals, whether in religious or secular contexts.
-Students will explore the significance of a variety of everyday objects for Jewish rituals.
+Participants will explore the significance of a variety of everyday objects for Jewish rituals.

 By appointment